FelipeReat/Locador-sistemadechamados/replit.md

 # Overview

-This is a corporate Service Desk ticketing system built as a full-stack TypeScript application.
-The system provides comprehensive ticket management, service catalog, knowledge base, and administrative features for organizations.
-It follows a modular architecture with a React frontend, Express backend, and PostgreSQL database using Drizzle ORM.
+This is a simplified Service Desk ticketing system built as a full-stack TypeScript application.
+The system focuses on fast, direct communication between users and support teams with minimal complexity.
+It provides essential ticket management with a streamlined React frontend, Express backend, and PostgreSQL database using Drizzle ORM.

 # User Preferences